NamanSriva/shopie/README.md

 Open frontend folder and type -- npm i

+NOTE -- In the directory
+shopie/backend/config/config.env
+In config.env file please change all the variable with your own variables to run the project

 Open the folder - SHOPIE then do following steps - Step 1 - To start the backend, in the terminal type ----> npm run dev Step 2 - To start front end, start another terminal and go to frontend folder by typing --> cd frontend